cleder/os-opendata-edubase/README.rst

 'Secondary1',
 'Special1',
 'Denomination'
-so rename them accordingly and remove the columns not included here.
+so rename them accordingly and remove the columns (`6-Fold Urban/rural measure(1)` and following) not included here.

-Put the data from the above sources into the data directory.
+Put the data from the above sources into the `fabric/data` directory.
 It should have these files in it::

     seeddata2015.csv